 - In a medium bowl, whisk together flour, baking soda, salt and cinnamon.
 Set aside.

-- In a larger bowl, mash bananas with a fork.
+- In a larger bowl, mash bananas with a fork or potato masher.
 Add sugar, brown butter, honey, and egg, whisking to combine.
 Add flour mixture, and stir until just barely combined.
 Fold in chopped toasted walnuts.

 - Place batter in prepared pan and sprinkle the top with turbinado sugar.